 Experience coastal tranquillity at Oceans Edge and Ilha View

-Now available to book for 2018 and 2019, Oceans Edge and Ilha View are new to our portfolio, featuring sophisticated design, beautiful sea views and hot tubs.
+Now available to book for 2019, Oceans Edge and Ilha View are new to our portfolio, featuring sophisticated design, beautiful sea views and hot tubs.
 Perfect for a relaxing seaside holiday just moments from the beach, both properties are dog-friendly and sleep up to eight guests, or 16 guests when booked together.

 To discuss your coastal escape with a member of our friendly Cornish team, call us on 01208 814781, or visit our website for more information.